boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/chart-mogul.md

 </table>

 ### Preview and Data Import
-* Click the **Preview & Connect** to connect with the configurations set.
+* Click the **Preview & Connect** button to connect with the configurations that have been set.
-* The Choose Table(s) dialog opens.
+* The Choose Table(s) dialog will open.
 The schema represents the key fields of JSON data retrieved from the Alma Rest API request.
-This dialog displays a list of the schema(s) in the tree view and their corresponding values in the grid for preview.
+This dialog displays a list of the schemas in the tree view and their corresponding values in the grid for preview.
 Select the required schemas from the tree view for the designer and click **Connect**.

    ![Preview](/static/assets/working-with-datasource/data-connectors/images/common/Preview.png)

-* Now, the data design view page with the selected table schema opens.
-Drag from the tree view table in the left pane and drop the table on the Query Designer page.
+* Now, the data design view page with the selected table schema will open.
+Drag the table from the tree view in the left pane and drop it onto the Query Designer page.

    ![Query Editor](/static/assets/working-with-datasource/data-connectors/images/common/QueryEditor.png)